BitSleuthAI/.github/profile/README.md

 ## ✨ Our Mission

-Built by privacy-driven developers, **BitSleuth** empowers Bitcoiners to reclaim transparency and security—whether you're visualizing fund movement or safeguarding your privacy on-chain.
+Built by privacy-driven developers, **BitSleuth** empowers Bitcoiners to reclaim transparency and security - whether you're visualizing fund movement or safeguarding your privacy on-chain.

 ---